-This private shore excursion offers an opportunity to combine Florence, the capital city of Tuscany, with the charms of Lucca.
+This private shore excursion offers an opportunity to combine Florence with the charms of Lucca.

-Leaving directly from your cruise ship in the port of La Spezia, the drive to Lucca takes just over an hour.
-The medieval treasure of Tuscany, Lucca is entirely enclosed within its sturdy city walls.
-Elegant and immaculately-kept, the city possesses an endless number of striking churches including the Cathedral of San Martino and the dazzling San Michele.
-Its many piazzas include the delightful square once the site of a Roman Amphitheatre, and the wider Piazza Napoleone opened up by Napoleon’s sister, Elisa.
-You will also have a chance to see the charming tree-lined avenue along the top of the city walls, and the Fillungo, Lucca’s main shopping street with its cobbles and carefully-preserved old shopfronts.
+Lucca is entirely enclosed within its sturdy city walls but elegant and immaculately-kept.
+The city possesses an endless number of striking churches; two of the most visited are the Cathedral of San Martino and the dazzling San Michele.
+Its many piazzas include the delightful square once the site of a Roman Amphitheatre and the wider Piazza Napoleone.
+You will also have a chance to see the charming tree-lined avenue along the top of the city walls and the Fillungo Lucca’s main shopping street.

 After a couple of hours in Lucca, you will proceed to Florence, a drive of about 1h 15m.
 Capital of the region of Tuscany, Florence is a treasure trove of art and architecture.
-Once in the heart of the city, top of the list for first-time visitors to Florence will no doubt include the Ponte Vecchio – the bridge over the Arno fortunately spared by the WWII bombings and famous for its traditional jewellery stores -, and the marble-clad Santa Maria del Fiore, Florence’s cathedral (known simply as the “Duomo”) with its astonishing gravity-defying Cupola.
+Once in the heart of the city we drive beside the marble-clad Santa Maria del Fiore, Florence’s cathedral (known simply as the “Duomo”) with its astonishing gravity-defying Cupola.

-Of course, no excursion to Tuscany would be complete without a taste of local Tuscan cuisine and your private driver will be happy to recommend a local Florentine restaurant to suit your tastes and budget.
-Food-enthusiasts might also like to visit the Mercato Centrale, the fascinating indoor food market of Florence.
+Of course, no excursion to Tuscany would be complete without a taste of local Tuscan cuisine; food-enthusiasts might also like to visit the Mercato Centrale, the fascinating indoor food market of Florence.